Digital + localized = accessible e-learning solution!

 Over the past couple of years, the development of e-learning materials has become common practice not only across educational institutions but also in every single organization with an interest in e-learning activities.
 The significant advancements in technology paved the way for the transformation from the traditional classroom setting to virtual learning at the same, if not higher, level of efficiency and effectiveness.

-The recent outbreak of pandemic virus COVID-19 also came as a blessing in disguise for the e-learning sector.
+The recent outbreak of the pandemic virus COVID-19 also came as a blessing in disguise for the e-learning sector.
 The forced closure of schools and shift toward home-based education and work activities in multiple parts of the world imposed an increasing demand for online learning services.
 The worldwide e-learning market volume is expected to exceed the mark of USD 370 billion by 2026.

 The world is becoming increasingly connected, and many e-learning providers find it necessary to make their educational materials available on regional and international levels.
 As a result, the need for adapting digital educational materials to different cultures has slowly become a must-follow approach.
 More and more companies and e-learning providers are now in constant search of reliable and competent eLearning localization solutions to fulfill their needs.